-In Figure 2(a), absolute errors in L^2 -norm and H^1 -semi-norm for the N_2/S_0 choice are shown.
-As expected, optimal convergence is obtained for the displacement error in the H^1 -semi-norm: the convergence rate is close to the expected 3/2 value.
-Nevertheless, the L^2 -norm of the displacement error presents suboptimal convergence (close to 2), but according to Aubin-Nitsche's lemma in the linear case, the expected convergence rate is lower than 5/2.
-On the other hand, in Figure 2(b) the L^2 -norm of the Lagrange multipliers error is presented, the expected convergence rate is 1.
-Whereas a convergence rate close to 0.6 is achieved when we compare the numerical solution and the Hertz's analytical solution, and close to 0.8 is achieved when we compare the numerical solution and the refined numerical solution.
+In Figure 2(a), absolute errors in L^2 and H^1 -norms for the N_2/S_0 choice are shown.
+As expected, optimal convergence is obtained for the displacement error in the H^1 -norm: the convergence rate is close to the expected 3/2 value.
+Nevertheless, the L^2 -norm of the displacement error presents suboptimal convergence (close to 2), but according to Aubin-Nitsche's lemma in the linear case, the expected convergence rate is 5/2.
+On the other hand, in Figure 2(b) the L^2 norm of the Lagrange multiplier error is presented, the expected convergence rate is 1.
+Whereas a convergence rate close to 0.6 is achieved when the error is computed respect to the Hertz's analytical solution, and close to 0.8 is achieved when compared with the refined numerical solution.